DC23/habitica-challenge-wrangler/README.md

     Kat      0.0

 You can see that while Bob leads the scoring in both methods, the rest of the leader board is quite different.
+For example, Irma did poorly in just one habit, but quite well in all other tasks.
+The scoring bias towards habits in the Raw Scores magnified the poor performance into a low total score.
+Once this bias is removed in the Categorical Scores, Irma jumped into second place.